Galway Theatre Festival (May) – 2027 Ultimate Guide

 Where can I buy tickets for the Galway Theatre Festival?
 You can book online through the official Galway Theatre Festival website or via the Town Hall Theatre box office.
 For last-minute availability, you can check the box offices at the Town Hall or An Taibhdhearc in person.

 Are the shows suitable for non-Irish speakers?
 Yes!
-While the 2026 programme has a strong Irish language (Gaeilge) presence, bilingual shows like Neill | Páidín use English subtitles or visual storytelling, making them fully accessible to visitors and non-speakers.
+While this year’s programme has a strong Irish language (Gaeilge) presence, bilingual shows like Neill | Páidín use English subtitles or visual storytelling, making them fully accessible to visitors and non-speakers.

 What should I wear to the Galway Theatre Festival?
 There is no formal dress code for the Galway Theatre Festival.
 Most attendees wear “smart-casual” or practical layers.
 Since venues are spread across the city, comfortable walking shoes and a waterproof jacket are highly recommended for the unpredictable Galway spring weather.